 Choosing to breastfeed can also do wonders for your well-being.
-Notes Dr Wong Boh Boi, a senior parentcraft educator at Thomson Medical, “The mother will usually feel very happy and satisfied that she is able to breastfeed, so postnatal blues is unlikely to occur.”
+Notes Fonnie Lo, assistant director and lactation consultant at Thomson ParentCraft Centre, “The mother will usually feel very happy and satisfied that she is able to breastfeed, so postnatal blues is unlikely to occur.”
 Breastfeeding can also enhance the mother-baby bond as well, she adds.

 The World Health Organization recommends that babies be breastfed exclusively for the first six months of their life.
 Follow these suggestions to ensure that your diet won’t affect the quality or quantity of your breastmilk.

 1) Avoid a low-calorie diet